raviqqe/raviqqe.github.io/src/pages/resume.md

 - Optimization of relational database queries on PostgreSQL
 - Mass transit integration using [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs)
 - Pipeline and task automation for a infrastructure stack of Kubernetes, Helm, Terraform, and Google Cloud.
+- Development of driver navigation API integrated with the third-party routing system.
 - Monolith-to-microservice migration of a RESTful API service

 ### Vernax